kometolabs/ai-sdk-comparison/README.md

 # AI SDK Comparison

-Here you can find code examples implemented with different AI frameworks, such as Vercel AI SDK, Firebase Genkit and Langchain.
+Here you can find code examples implemented with different AI frameworks, such as [Vercel AI SDK](https://ai-sdk.dev/), [Firebase Genkit](https://firebase.google.com/products/genkit) and [Langchain.js](https://js.langchain.com).

 The main aim is to compare the frameworks and decide which one to choose for next projects.